Kenshiro-28/MAGI/README.md

 ### NERV mode

-MAGI will autonomously plan and execute strategies to complete its goal.

-Once it receives a prompt, it will run continuously and accept no further prompts.
-To exit MAGI, press Ctrl + C.
+NERV is a virtual organization composed of AI agents.

+Each AI agent has a military rank.

+The AI agents will complete your prompt in a military manner.

+You can configure each AI agent to behave like a fictional character or follow a set of rules.

-It will save a log in the file **mission_log.txt**.
+MAGI will save a log in the file **mission_log.txt**.

 You can also add useful information in the file **mission_data.txt**.

 ## Plugins

-You can configure MAGI plugins by editing the file **config.cfg**.

 ### Web plugin